vizicist/palette/README.md

 # Palette - a system for visual music instruments

-Palette is the engine used in the Space Palette Pro, an instrument that lets you fingerpaint sound and visuals using your fingers as 3D cursors on Sensel Morph pads.
+Palette is the software used in the Space Palette Pro, an instrument that lets you fingerpaint sound and visuals using your fingers as 3D cursors on Sensel Morph pads.